 Current

-Currently, I am doing research for my NWO-Veni project, entitled ‘Bodies in Transition.
+I also work on my NWO-VENI project, entitled ‘Bodies in Transition.
 Making Sense of Menopause’.
 The central question in this study is how women experience and make sense of their menopausal transition.
 For example, I investigate how sexuality and intimacy plays a pivotal role in the ways in which women come to understand themselves in their menopausal transition, how self-tracking technologies influence and shape the ways in which women in menopause experience their bodies and selves, and how myths about menopause are (re)produced in popular culture and have existential significance.
 In this project, I analyze in-depth interviews, media outlets, and I draw and reflect on literature in a.o. social anthropology, sociology, health sciences, and STS, as well as on the rich philosophical (phenomenological) corpus about identity, embodiment, and womanhood (and particularly on the works of Simone de Beauvoir).
 Besides from actually doing empirical philosophy research, I also reflect on what it means to do such research.
 Together with Kristin Zeiler, I recently wrote about this interdisciplinary research method - that we call Qualitative Critical Phenomenology.

 Supervision, teaching, extracurricular activities